Rishiii17/Audio-Spy-device-using-GSM-and-Arduino-UNO/README.md

 4 to 5V battery.
 Then deploy the device near a person, which you want to spy on.
 Now, make a call on the SIM800l.
-It will be automatically received and transfer of the voice signal to your phone will begi
+It will be automatically received and transfer of the voice signal to your phone will begin.